Frequently Asked Questions

 Why become a Grand Challenges Scholar?

-Hajim School Grand Challenges Scholars are recognized as members of a selective group who have gone beyond the typical undergraduate expectations with a combined curricular and co-curricular program that includes five components as specified by the NAE:
+Hajim School Grand Challenges Scholars are recognized as members of a selective group who have gone beyond the typical undergraduate expectations with a combined curricular and co-curricular program that includes five components:

 Project or research experience related to a specific Grand Challenge